manish-1612/Viper_Project_Template/README.md

 5. Paste the folder you copied.
 6. If you have Xcode open, please quit Xcode.
 7. Now open Xcode again, and create a new project.
 8. You will see a screen a like this.
-Choose the `Viper Project Template` option and you are good to go.
+Choose the `Viper Project Template` option.
 ![Create new Project](https://github.com/manish-1612/Viper_Project_Template/blob/master/Assets/CreteNewProject.png)

 ## Project Configurations
 Just search for file `YourProject-Bridging-Header.h` under `SupportingFiles` folder.
-Just set the path of this file in `Objective C Bridging Header` found in `Build Settings` under **Project Settings**
+Just set the path of this file in `Objective C Bridging Header` found in `Build Settings` under **Project Settings** and you are good to go.